madmachineio/docs/docs/overview/hardware/swiftio-feather.md

 ---
 id: swiftio-feather
 title: SwiftIO Feather
-description: What is SwiftIO Feather?
+description: Know each part of the SwiftIO Feather and the function of the pins.
 ---

 # SwiftIO Feather

 SwiftIO Feather is a simplified version of the SwiftIO board.
 Though small in size, it is powerful enough for all projects.
-One of its advantages is that it could be easily embedded in any of your projects.
+One of its advantages is that it is suitable to be embedded in any of your projects.

 The SwiftIO feather is compatible with the Adafruit feather system.
-This means you could use it together with the hardware in their system.
+This means you can use it together with the hardware in this system.
 There are so many possibilities!

 ![SwiftIO Feather](img/FeatherParts.png)